chromium/chromium/base/memory/raw_ptr.md

 (for more detailed results see
 [the document here](https://docs.google.com/document/d/1MfDT-JQh_UIpSQw3KQttjbQ_drA7zw1gQDwU3cbB6_c/edit?usp=sharing)).

-### Performance impact of enabling Use-after-Free protection
+### Performance impact of enabling Use-after-Free protection {#Performance-impact-of-enabling-Use-after-Free-protection}

 When the Use-after-Free protection is enabled, then `raw_ptr<T>` has some additional performance overhead.
-This protection is currently disabled by default.
-We will enable the protection incrementally, starting with more non-Renderer processes first.

 The protection can increase memory usage:
-- For each memory allocation Chromium's allocator (PartitionAlloc) allocates extra 16 bytes (4 bytes to store the BackupRefPtr's ref-count associated with the allocation, the rest to maintain alignment requirements).
+- For each memory allocation Chromium's allocator (PartitionAlloc) carves out extra 4 bytes.
+(That doesn't necessarily mean that each allocation grows by 4B.
+Allocation sizes come from predefined buckets, so it's possible for an allocation to stay within the same bucket and incur no additional overhead, or hop over to the next bucket and incur much higher overhead.)
 - Freed memory is quarantined and not available for reuse as long as dangling `raw_ptr<T>` pointers exist.
-- Enabling protection requires additional partitions in PartitionAlloc, which increases memory fragmentation.
+(In practice this overhead has been observed to be low, but on a couple occasions it led to significant memory leaks, fortunately caught early.)

-The protection can increase runtime costs - `raw_ptr<T>`'s constructor, destructor, and assignment operators (including `ptr++` and `ptr += ...`) need to maintain BackupRefPtr's ref-count.
+The protection increases runtime costs - `raw_ptr<T>`'s constructor, destructor, and assignment operators need to maintain BackupRefPtr's ref-count (atomic increment/decrement). `ptr++`, `ptr += ...`, etc. don't need to do that, but instead have to incur the cost of verifying that resulting pointer stays within the same allocation (important for BRP integrity).

 ## When it is okay to continue using raw C++ pointers

-### Unsupported cases leading to compile errors
+### Unsupported cases leading to compile errors {#Unsupported-cases-leading-to-compile-errors}

 Continue to use raw C++ pointers in the following cases, which may otherwise result in compile errors: